Walk Your Way To Fitness During Pregnancy

 Is It Safe To Walk During Pregnancy?

 Yes.
 It is safe to walk during pregnancy.
-Walking is a great cardio workout that loosens up the muscles and lowers the risk of problems during pregnancy and delivery.
-The walking exercise keeps you away from gestational diabetes.
-The Centers for Disease Control and Prevention (CDC) recommend at least 30 minutes of exercise per day for five days a week for pregnant women.
+Walking is a great cardio workout that loosens the muscles and lowers the risk of problems during pregnancy and delivery.
+Further, it keeps you away from gestational diabetes.
+The Centers for Disease Control and Prevention (CDC) recommends at least 30 minutes of exercise per day for five days a week for pregnant women (1).

 Walking also helps cope with several other pregnancy symptoms, including constipation, weight gain, Mood Swings, Back Pain, and many more.
 It is important to note that each pregnancy is different.
 It is always better to talk to your doctor about your symptoms and check if walking can be a good exercise for your body.